hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 Note: This guide requires knowledge of basic Linux console commands.
 Please backup all data before attempting to follow it.

-** Your computers motherboard must have a UEFI compatible firmware to UEFI boot. **
+** Your computer motherboard must have a UEFI compatible firmware to UEFI boot. **

 ## Why UEFI?